knobs-dials/duppy/README.md

 * figure out why the 'total read' sum is incorrect

 CONSIDERING:
+* homedir config of permanent rules (for things like "always keep stuff from this dir")

+* IO thread (minor speed gains?)

-* progress bar for larger files
+* progress bar to give feedback when checking larger files

 * page-cache-non-clobbering (posix_fadvise(POSIX_FADV_DONTNEED), though it's only in os since py3.3)

+* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks will much less IO, particularly on slowly growing directories (storage should be on the order of ~35MB per 100k files, acceptable for most)

 * hardlink duplicate files that are on the same filesystem

-* consider a homedir config of permant rules (for things like "always keep stuff from this dir")

-* consider having an IO thread (minor speed gains?)

-* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks will much less IO, particularly on slowly growing directories (storage should be on the order of ~35MB per 100k files, acceptable for most)
+* rethink the delete and rule logic.

 * --generate-ruleset   interactively generate a rule file based on common patterns in a set of files